pedrochans/snowflake-mcp-server/README.md

 - **list_views**: List all views in a specified database and schema
 - **describe_view**: Get detailed information about a specific view including columns and SQL definition
 - **query_view**: Query data from a view with an optional row limit
-- **execute_query**: Execute custom read-only SQL queries (SELECT, SHOW, DESCRIBE, EXPLAIN, WITH) with results formatted as markdown tables
+- **execute_query**: Execute custom read-only SQL queries (SELECT, SHOW, DESCRIBE, EXPLAIN, WITH) with results formatted as markdown tables.
+Supports:
+  - SHOW commands for metadata (TABLES, PIPES, TASKS, STREAMS, GRANTS, PROCEDURES, FUNCTIONS, etc.)
+  - INFORMATION_SCHEMA queries for detailed object metadata
+  - SNOWFLAKE.ACCOUNT_USAGE queries for historical and audit data (requires permissions)

 ### Example Queries